RichardChangCA/AI_Study_Resources_Combo/Deep_Learning.md

 37. Medium, New State of the Art AI Optimizer: Rectified Adam (RAdam).
 Improve your AI accuracy instantly versus Adam, and why it works. https://lessw.medium.com/new-state-of-the-art-ai-optimizer-rectified-adam-radam-5d854730807b ,GitHub Repo: https://github.com/LiyuanLucasLiu/RAdam

 38. Medium, We Don’t Need To Worry About Overfitting Anymore, https://pub.towardsai.net/we-dont-need-to-worry-about-overfitting-anymore-9fb31a154c81 ,a new optimizer, Sharpness Awareness Minimization(SAM), better generalization, focus on seeking parameters that lie in neighbourhoods having uniformly low loss value(rather than parameters that only themselves have low loss value), GitHub: https://github.com/google-research/sam

+39. Medium, Deep Learning — Deep Belief Network (DBN), https://medium.datadriveninvestor.com/deep-learning-deep-belief-network-dbn-ab715b5b8afc ,DBN is an unsupervised probabilistic deep learning algorithm.
+Back propagation is fine-tuning step, so it is suitable for the dataset with relatively few labeled data.